 Personal Injury Lawyers in Cleveland, OH Answer YOUR Questions

-For more information about these practice areas that go beyond the frequently asked questions discussed below, Contact our personal injury lawyers in Cleveland, OH and Chardon, OH today.
+For more information about these practice areas that go beyond the frequently asked questions discussed below, Contact our personal injury lawyers in Cleveland, Lorain, and Chardon, OH today.

 How do I know if I have a personal injury case?

 If you were injured because of the carelessness or recklessness of another person or entity, contact an attorney to get a professional opinion and to preserve your rights.
 You have nothing to lose since most personal injury lawyers do not charge for an initial consultation.
 If a personal injury lawyer determines you have a case, work with them to determine how best to proceed.

 How long do I have to file a claim or lawsuit?